sa6mwa/ab/README.md

       --confirm string    Confirmation mode: always|mutations|never (overrides AB_CONFIRM) -d, --default-columns   Use default Agile columns: New,Active,Resolved,Closed (overrides AB_COLUMNS) -h, --help              help for ab
-  -P, --po-order          Order items by PO priority where possible (StackRank for Stories/Bugs) -s, --silent            Silent mode: do not print az commands, only outputs -v, --version           version for ab
+  -P, --po-order          Order by PO priority where possible (StackRank for Stories/Bugs).
+Can be set via AB_PO_ORDER=true or AB_STACKRANK=true; flag overrides if provided
+  -s, --silent            Silent mode: do not print az commands, only outputs -v, --version           version for ab
   -y, --yes               Do not prompt; equivalent to --confirm never